-Open your mind to all the possibilities of anal play.
-These include touching with fingers or other body parts or objects, licking or oral-anal contact (known as analingus or rimming), pulling open the buttocks thereby stretching the anal opening, and penetration with fingers, toys, penis.
+Open your mind.
+Anal play isn't only about penetration with a penis or dildo.
+It includes touching with fingers or other body parts or objects, licking or oral-anal contact (known as analingus or rimming), pulling open the buttocks thereby stretching the anal opening, and penetration with fingers, toys, penis.
 Do not forget fantasy and dirty talking to augment anal play -- or during another type of play entirely!

 Play safely.
-Because the lining of the anus is very sensitive to damage, special precautions should be taken.
+Because the lining of the anus is very sensitive to damage, take care.
 Anything near or in the anus should be smooth or free of jagged edges; cut fingernails short and round the edges with an emery board.
 Dildos with a flared base are advised - anything that slips out of your grasp may not be easily retrievable!
 Lubricant is essential for anal penetration as the anus does not produce its own lubrication.
+Use condoms on dildos and penises to reduce the risk of infections.

 Keep clean.
-Do not put anything from the anus to vagina -- bacteria that live quite happily in the anus with cause havoc in the vagina.
+Do not move anything from the anus to vagina -- bacteria that live quite happily in the anus with cause havoc in the vagina.
 Use a fresh condom on penis or toys and a fresh latex glove on hands, or wash very thoroughly.
 Use a dental dam or slice open a condom to use as a barrier for oral-anal contact.